 9. lead a tooth-friendly lifestyle

-This is not only about taking care of your teeth ecologically, but also about keeping them healthy in the long term.
-Whether and when you develop dental problems or tooth decay depends primarily on your lifestyle.
-Decisive factors are, for example, your Diet, your cleaning habits, your regular visits to the dentist, or your alcohol and tobacco consumption..
+This is not just about taking care of your teeth ecologically, but also about in the long term and stay healthy in the long term.
+If and when you get dental problems depends mainly on your lifestyle.

-Here I would like to give you some tips for a tooth-friendly diet and lifestyle in terms of sustainable dental care:
+Here I would like to give you some tips for a preventive, tooth-friendly diet and lifestyle in terms of sustainable dental care.